 In other cases, pre-established pricing and terms and conditions are negotiated with several suppliers in advance under omnibus contracts and separate delivery orders are issued competitively based on changing requirements.
 The General Services Administration (GSA) negotiates pricing and terms on multi-year schedules from which both federal and state agencies are permitted to buy.

 One of the first steps that must be completed is registering your company to bid and become eligible for award of government contracts.
-Please visit the link below for the Central Contractor Registration (CCR) and notice the tips to make sure your file is as complete as possible.
+Please visit the link below for the System for Award Management (SAM) registration and notice the tips to make sure your file is as complete as possible.

 Also note the North American Industrial Classification System (NAICS) Codes.
-Please make sure your CCR has the maximum number of codes for which you qualify, since the whole federal procurement system rides on those codes.
+Please make sure your SAM registration has the maximum number of codes for which you qualify, since the whole federal procurement system rides on those codes.

 Self-Certification as a Small Business, a Small/Disadvantaged Business, a HUB Zone-located enterprise, Woman-owned or Veteran-Owned Business is also part of the registration process.
 Also insure the narrative description of your services is complete.